[June 21, 2021]

-In reaction to last month's article, Red Electric Bridge, New Trail Signs, Rick Seifert writes:
+Two reactions to April's article, Red Electric Bridge, New Trail Signs

 This paragraph raised a few questions: "New way-finding signs on the urban trail system can be found in Marshall Park (6), Lesser Park (5), Stevens Creek Crossing (3), Albert Kelly Park (2), Woods Memorial Park (2) and April Hill, George Himes and Washington Park (1 each)."